-Operating a Nest thermostat is one of the most convenient ways to improve the day-to-day schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you might expect, it won’t work correctly or at all if you see an error code appear.
-The specific error code supplies useful information about the source of the problem, something a professional technician can use to provide solutions that much sooner.
+Using a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you might expect, it won’t work properly or at all if you see an error code show up.
+The specific error code offers useful information about the root of the problem, something a professional technician can use to present solutions that much faster.

-Listed below are seven of the most frequent error codes you might encounter on your Nest thermostat.
-We’ll review the basics of each error code along with how you can fix it and the approximate cost to do so.
-Remember that while the price will ultimately be dependent on the exact Nest model, you can count on paying around $75-$200 for repairs.
-This should include travel and labor costs on top of any specific parts necessary to wrap up repairs.
+Here are seven of the most frequent error codes you may discover on your Nest thermostat.
+We’ll review the basics of each error code on top of how you might solve it and the approximate cost to do so.
+Keep in mind that while the costs will ultimately be dependent on the precise Nest model, you can expect to pay between $75-$200 for repairs.
+This should include travel and labor costs on top of any specific parts necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
-As this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the issue is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is detached from the system.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the problem is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will inspect electrical connections and wiring until they find the root of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A trained technician should inspect electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll disconnect the power and gradually inspect each wire, ensuring they are fully attached into the connector with the proper amount of bare copper.
-Once they find the malfunctioning connector, it can be swapped for a new one.
+They’ll detach the power and slowly inspect each wire, seeing to it that they are fully attached into the connector with the proper amount of bare copper.
+After they locate the problem connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
-Presuming the breakers are on, you can check a handful of other places before contacting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually turn off.
+Assuming the breakers are on, you can search a handful of other places before contacting a professional technician.

-Because this error can drain your thermostat’s battery, the first step could be providing enough power to figure out if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and deliver power by using a USB cable.
-Assuming it reveals error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it will likely be best to get in touch with a pro.
+As this error can consume your thermostat’s battery, the first step could be restoring enough power to find out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and supply power with a USB cable.
+In the event it presents error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This may stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-A technician can cautiously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+The technician will carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it might still prevent you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Although this error code isn’t critical, it may still prevent you from using the Nest thermostat how you want to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 appear.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If too much power is transported inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to turn the power off as soon as you can.
-You can then get in touch with a professional technician with the necessary experience identifying and resolving electrical problems.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is sent through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to shut the power off straightaway.
+You can then get in touch with a professional technician with the proper experience identifying and solving electrical malfunctions.

 e73 – Critical

-This could be as simple as the breaker being shut off, but it may also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s time to speak with a local professional.
+This might be as straightforward as the breaker being switched off, but it can also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s best to speak with a local professional.